Sumac Space

 Geschäftsnummer: Amtsgericht Charlottenburg VR 41194 B

-Steuernummer: 06470/08333
+Steuernummer: 27/647/00262

 Until December 2022, he worked as a curatorial assistant at Villa Romana in Florence.
-In this capacity, he co-curated and assisted several projects, including Manifestiamo, The Tellers, The Broken Archive, Scuola Popolare I & II, and Seeds for Future Memories, among others.
-He co-founded Sumac Space in October 2020, an ongoing project dedicated to art practices of the Middle East, addressing sociopolitical themes through exhibitions, dialogue, and collaboration that emphasizes critical thinking in art practices.
-In January 2023, he relocated to Berlin, where he continued his work, developing and contributing to various projects including Echoes, au-delà, and Generative Encounters.
+In this capacity, he curated, assisted, and coordinated several projects, including Manifestiamo, The Tellers, The Broken Archive, Scuola Popolare I & II, and Seeds for Future Memories, among others.
+In October 2020, he co-founded Sumac Space, an ongoing project dedicated to contemporary art in the Middle East.
+It addresses socio-political themes through exhibitions, dialogue, and collaboration that emphasize critical thinking in art practices.

-The rest of his time is devoted to developing his research, aligned with Sumac Space, which revolves around interrogating and recasting everyday events against the contemporary backdrop of a sociopolitical landscape in flux.
-As a curator, Davood seeks to explore this tension in his projects through narration and fiction that reconstruct the contemporary day-to-day as a mixture of origin, transition, and an unknowable future.
+In January 2023, he relocated to Berlin, where he continued his work aligned with Sumac Space.
+His research interrogates and recasts everyday events against the backdrop of a sociopolitical landscape in flux.
+As a curator, Davood explores this tension through narration and fiction that reconstruct the contemporary day-to-day as a mixture of origin, transition, and an unknowable future.

 Newsletter